I'm Omar, a bilingual Product Designer based in Tokyo.

 Show, don’t tell

-Back in my teaching days, standing in front of the classroom and explaining grammar never did much to help my students.
+In my early career as a teacher, standing in front of the classroom and explaining grammar never did much to help my students.
 Understanding how students learn (by doing, not listening) has helped me understand how products can be designed to guide first-time users through a desired action.